khebbie/ai-companion/project-ideas.md

  Here are the key features missing compared to VS Code's file explorer:

+Make window start at the last position it had the Breadcrumb looks clunky with too much space.

   Git Integration:
   - Git status indicators (M, A, D, U, etc.)
   - File color coding (green for new, yellow for modified, red for deleted)